 Let’s say your budget is $450.
 But for $600 you can buy a barn door hardware kit that achieves the look and feel you want.
 Do you settle just because of $150?
 That is a very individual answer, but in most cases, try to use a budget range if you want.
 Shop around, get a feel for the look and style you want, and then set a broad budget between X and Y. For some that may mean a budget of $150 to $300, for others that may mean a budget of $600 to $1200.

 Not Conspicuous Consumption

-When you set that budget range make sure you just are not thinking of the short term.
-Oftentimes it is too easy to say, ‘Well, I am buying hardware and its $450 and that is expensive but …’ You aren’t just purchasing a product that will soon be discarded, you are making an investment in your home.
+When you set your budget range make sure you are not strictly thinking about the short-term.
+Oftentimes it is too easy to say, ‘Well, I am buying hardware and it's $450 and that is expensive but …’ You aren’t just purchasing a product that will soon be discarded, you are making an investment in your home.
 Curbed pointed out that barn doors are one of the design features that help sell a home.
-A barn door may also increase the sale price on a home.
+A barn door may also increase the sale price of a home.
 Make sure you take concepts like perceived value into your budget before making one.